Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintC/us028/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Green Space Manager, I want to know which piece(s) of equipment is/are used in each day.
+As a Collaborator, I wish to consult the tasks assigned to me between two dates.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> Consider that the park has the following equipment: walking paths, children’s playground, picnic area, and exercise machines (gymnastics equipment).
-At the park exit there is an electronic device with a list of all the equipment, in which the user(s) must indicate the equipment they used that day.

-> In the file ”EquipmentUsed.csv” the choices of 1000 users are recorded.
-Make a pie chart representing, in percentage, the use of each piece of equipment.
+> The list of tasks spaces must be sorted by date.

+> The Collaborator should be able to filter the results by the status of the task.

 **From the client clarifications:**

-> **Question:** None.
+> **Question:**
->
-> **Answer:** None.
+When a collaborator is registered, they are given an account with the registered email and a password?
+This allows them to log in and view their tasks later on.
+What should be the password for this collaborator's account?.

+> **Answer:** Yes, it makes sense.
+About the password, not important in this stage of the project.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The pie chart is successfully created, accurately represents the registered data, and is presented to the user.
+* **AC1:** The list of tasks must be sorted by date.
+* **AC2:** The Collaborator should be able to filter the results by the status of the task.

 ### 1.4.
 Found out Dependencies